 - 3.1 Consultation to Date.
 The Plan has been drafted in consultation with Officers in the Environmental Health Service. - 3.2 Consultation proposed.
-The Plan was considered by the Community Overview and Scrutiny Committee on the 30th May 2013.
+The Plan is to be considered by the Community Overview and Scrutiny Committee on the 30th May 2013.